corda/jmeter-sampler/README.md

 * `Set<Argument> getAdditionalArgs()`: This must return a set of all JMeter [Arguments](https://jmeter.apache.org/api/org/apache/jmeter/config/Argument.html) that will be configurable from the test plan using this sampler.
-* `void setupTest(CordaRPCOps rpcProxy, JavaSamplerContext testContext)`: This method is run once before the tests start and can be used to prepare anything that is required before the tests can start.
+* `void setupTest(CordaRPCOps rpcProxy, JavaSamplerContext testContext)`: This method is run once before each of the tests in a testplan starts and can be used to prepare anything that is required before the tests can start.
 The `testContext` can be used to get to the arguments from the testplan.
 The `rpcProxy` allows to make RPC calls to the Corda node that will be used to drive the tests.
 * `FlowInvoke<> creatFlowInvoke(CordaRPCOps rpcProxy, JavaSamplerContext testContext)`: This function must return a `FlowInvoke` object that can be used to invoke the flow that shall be run as part of the performance test.
 In this method, the `rpcProxy` gives full access to the node, however it should be noted that any run time in here counts towards the sample's latency (i.e. setup time), not the sample run time.
 The base sampler will invoke the flow after this method returns and count the response time of the flow as sample run time.
 * `void teardownTest(CordaRPCOps rpcProxy, JavaSamplerContext testContext)`: This function will be run after all the tests are done and can be used for clean up or to release any resources.
-However, note that this only be run at the end of the whole testplan, not after each sub test in the testplan, so resources that are released here cannot be re-used in a later test in the same testplan.
+However, note that this is only run at the end of the whole testplan, not after each sub test in the testplan.
 This is a shortcoming of JMeter itself and out of our control.

 Optionally, the custom sampler can also override the method `void additionalFlowResponseProcessing(JavaSamplerContext context, SampleResult sample, Object response )`